FREVA-CLINT/freva/docs/source/developers_guide.rst

 You have now created a new freva plugin repository.
 It is a good idea to use some kind of repository server (like `gitlab`) where you make your code accessible.
-Talk to your freva admin to work out a good location for your code.
+Talk to your freva admins to work out a good location for your code.
 Once you have agreed upon a location you should create a new repository on the server side using the web interface of your repository host system (e.g `gitlab`).
 Once created set the remote host address on the locally created repository (the one where you did a `git init`):